Step 1: The Birth Center or Alongside Midwifery Unit Submits Appeal

 Step 2: The CABC conducts a Board of Review

-- personally or professionally associated with this birth center
+- personally or professionally associated with this birth center or alongside midwifery unit

 - any other conflict of interest